 Bio coming soon!

 Marla, the daughter of an Army Sergeant, is a Sam Houston State University graduate with a Master’s Degree in counseling.
 She also has 27 years’ experience working with children as an Occupational Therapist.
-She is Eagala certified and feels blessed to be at a point in life where she has the opportunity to work with such amazing creatures and the veterans and their family members in our community.
+She is Eagala certified with the Military Services Designation and feels blessed to be at a point in life where she has the opportunity to work with such amazing creatures and the veterans and their family members in our community.

 Bob is a University of Houston graduate who has spent over 30 years helping people overcome obstacles that have kept them from achieving their full potential.
 His ultimate goal is to provide veterans and their families the skills necessary to help resolve conflict and create positive, real life solutions through the horse-human connection.
 Known as Scuba Bob, Bob is also a scuba instructor and avid outdoorsman.